 Who Needs Genetic Testing?

-If cancer occurs frequently in your family, genetic testing may be an important first step for you.
+If you have had cancer at a young age, a rare cancer or if cancer occurs frequently in your family, genetic testing may be an important first step for you.
 If a greater than average risk of cancer is found, there are a number of things you and your healthcare professional can do to manage that risk:*

 - You might be advised to have more frequent monitoring to help detect cancer at an earlier, more treatable stage and improve cancer survival.

-- Your healthcare professional may recommend preventive strategies, including risk-reducing medications or prophylactic surgery, that may reduce your risk of developing cancer.
+- Your healthcare professional may recommend preventive strategies, including risk-reducing medications or surgeries, that may reduce your risk of developing cancer.

 - You and your healthcare professional can make more informed decisions on your treatment options.